ryvasa/backend-test/README.md

 After the project is running you can visit http://localhost:3000/api to enter the swagger UI

 ### Authentication
-To include authentication, you can enter a token (generated when logging in) in the Authorize section
+To include authentication, you can enter a token (generated when login) in the Authorize section

 ![Screenshot](images/image.png)